ChewKeanHo/license-rlos/README.md

-# (Holloway) Chew, Kean Ho's BSD 3 Clauses License
+# (Holloway) Chew, Kean Ho's Research and Libre License

-An experimentation and academic friendly open-source license for [(Holloway) Chew, Kean Ho](https://github.com/ChewKeanHo) product licensing purposes.
-This version adopt the
+An experimentation and research friendly open-source license for [(Holloway) Chew, Kean Ho](https://github.com/ChewKeanHo) product licensing purposes.
+This license was adopted from the
 [Open Source Initiative's BSD 3 Clauses License](https://opensource.org/license/bsd-3-clause) as its baseline and applies the following changes: